Azure/arm-deploy/README.md

 * `deploymentMode`: `Incremental`(default) (only add resources to resource group) or `Complete` (remove extra resources from resource group) or `Validate` (only validates the template).
 * `deploymentName`: Specifies the name of the resource group deployment to create.
 * `failOnStdErr`: Specify whether to fail the action if some data is written to stderr stream of az cli.
 Valid values are: true, false.
 Default value set to true.
+* `showRawStdOut`: Specify whether to console raw stdout logs or parse the stdout logs.
+Valid values are: true, false.
+Default value set to false.

 ## Outputs
 Every template output will be exported as output.